reddysai741/Real_time-_data_Sales_prediction/README.md

 The trained model is saved as `regression_model.pkl` using **joblib**.
 This saved model is then loaded in the Streamlit app to make real-time predictions on new, simulated sales data.

+## Steps to Run the Project

+- 1. Clone the Repository